 Educational Programming at TFFC

-The education team at TFFC provides meaningful aquatic education experiences for weekday school, club and scout groups.
-Programming is offered during a four-hour block beginning at mid-morning or at other times by special arrangement.
+TFFC provides facilities where teachers can present meaningful aquatic education experiences for school, club and scout groups from Tuesday through Friday.
+TFFC staff will provide assistance during a four-hour block beginning at mid-morning or at other times by special arrangement.

-Teachers are encouraged to prepare their classes for field trips by completing pre-visit activities and to take an active role in instruction on-site.
-Teacher resources for appropriate activities are available by clicking on the Teacher Resources button.
+Teachers are encouraged to prepare their classes for field trips by completing pre-visit activities.
+Resources for appropriate activities can be found under Teacher Resources at the bottom of this page.

 Fly fishing instruction for beginner and intermediate levels is available at scheduled times by reservation.
 All equipment is furnished, but you may bring your own.
 Classes are held in the Hart-Morris Conservation Center.
 Recommended minimum age is 12, and a fee is charged.
 Please check the calendar of events for schedule information.